 Examine any visible wiring for obvious signs of damage.
 Check that all connections are secure.
 Inspect the tires for obvious wear or damage.
 Check for proper tire inflation.
-Refer to manufactures recommendation imprinted on tire sidewall.
+Refer to recommendations in Section 1.5.
 Make sure that all wheel lugs are secure.